jjjune0304/jjjune0304/README.md

 - 👨‍💻 All of my projects are available at [here](https://jjjune0304.github.io/#projects)

-- 📄 Know more about me through [resume](https://drive.google.com/file/d/11l8OaM0qLdltg1Y3ppBDuW70IKbb0-if/view)
+- 📄 Know more about me through [my page](https://jjjune0304.github.io/)

 <h2 align="left">Skills</h2>